resources & media

 Fuel Mix

-- Other renewable resources, such as biomass, geothermal, and solar, provided 6.4 percent.
+- Other renewable resources, such as biomass and geothermal provided 1.5 percent.

 - Other fuel sources, including fuel oil, provided 0.8 percent of the generation mix.